How was I going to cope?

 We need a new Dad survival kit!
 But what do we actually want in it?
 What will make our lives easier, now that we are a responsible, good-looking, extremely humorous Dad?

 As a New Parent, What Do We Want In Our Survival Kit?

 I wanted to create a post that explains the best things we would LIKE to see in a new dad’s survival kit.

 Because it is all well and good receiving gifts, we like to be able to use them.

 The list below doesn’t have to be a complete survival kit, but it is an excellent list to give you some ideas of what to put in it.
 Don’t spend all of your hard-earned cash on every item on this list.

 New Dad Survival Kit – My Top 10 Items

 The rumor is that you don’t get a lot of time when your baby is fresh into this world.

 It’s a lie!

 Trust me, when your kids begin crawling, you are on your feet a lot more than you were when they are a baby, and that is only warming you up for when they start walking, then running!

 When your baby is sleeping, it is the perfect time to get onto Netflix, Amazon or any of the other streaming subscription services.

 Our heads start to spin a bit with everything going on in the early stages of parenthood.
 We need to kick our feet up and unwind by escaping reality for a few short hours!

 We genuinely do love this as a gift.
-A photo frame with a picture of our kid in is not just something the Mothers think is cute.
+A photo frame with a picture of our kid in is not just something that Mothers think is cute.
 It’s a top gift in a new dad kit.